 An empirical framework for assessing mortality and morbidity in people with psychotic disorders: A 7-year prospective and 10-year retrospective follow-up of 2075 participants in the Survey of High Impact Psychosis (SHIP) using linked registers.

-This NHMRC project grant funding study builds on a unique opportunity to use an innovative dual-methods strategy.
-17 years (2000-2017) of mortality and physical morbidity outcome data from state and national administrative registers will be extracted.
-We will add these register data to previously-collected survey data for a large, nationally representative and comprehensively characterised sample of 2075 people aged 18-64 years with psychotic disorders who took part in SHIP.
+This NHMRC project grant builds on a unique opportunity to use an innovative dual-methods strategy.
+17 years (2000-2017) of mortality and physical morbidity outcome data from state and national administrative registers have been extracted.
+These register data are being combined with previously-collected survey data for a large, nationally representative and comprehensively characterised sample of 2075 people aged 18-64 years with psychotic disorders who took part in SHIP.

 The aims are to: